Facilities Leadership Team

-Ben serves as university architect and oversees the department of campus planning and project management, managing planning and design, architectural and engineering review, project management and space utilization.
+Ben serves as university architect and oversees the department of campus planning and project management, managing planning and design, architectural and engineering review, and project management.
 Perry brings 25 years of historic and modern architecture, engineering and construction experience.
 His previous experience includes working for the University of Texas at San Antonio where he has served as the university architect.
 During his time at the UTSA, he led the Office of University Architect, which includes master planning, interior design, CAD archives, architectural programming, landscape design, ADA design, design and construction standards and campus wayfinding.
 He also led space planning sustainability and the UTSA Art Collection.
 A highlight of his work there was spearheading the master plan effort in 2019 that won the 2020 APPA merit award for master planning.
 Perry holds a Bachelor of Science from the University of Nebraska, Lincoln and a Master of Architecture from the University of Illinois at Urbana-Champaign.

 "My family and I are very excited about coming to K-State and joining the Wildcat family and the Manhattan community.
 K-State is an excellent university, and it is a blessing to be part of a growing and dynamic team."

 Heather Mills serves as the Director of Space Management with a primary focus on space optimization and space planning.
 She is responsible for managing the space allocations for all university properties and coordination of department relocations.
 She also oversees the collection and maintenance of building, space, and graphic information system mapping data as well as reporting to various entities.